 This is for those of you who have a school with no homework, for long break periods like Christmas vacation and summer, and for when your child just plain seems to be slacking.
 Back in 2010, I wrote, “On Monday, we get spelling words and it takes 5 days for Amelia to learn the words she doesn’t know yet, and mostly master spelling them.
 This daily practice is helping her handwriting too.”
 Now that we have had several intervening years without homework, I can tell you that I did drop the ball on this.
 However, re-adding Bible study several times a week for my children has helped them understand that learning will be done.
 As Amelia returns to public school this fall, nightly homework will reappear.
 And since I want Zoe to focus on her math strengths, that too will be something we’ll look into – math that stretches her!

-3, Play to your child’s strengths and adapt for weaknesses.
+3, Play to your child’s strengths and adapt to her weaknesses.

-At the time, this worked well, but later on it hasn’t benefited her.
+At the time, this worked well, but later on, it did not benefit her.
 So please do discuss the weaknesses with an eye to how you – and your team – think you can conquer it.
-A knowledgable, experienced team will have tools and ideas to help that newer teachers/staff may not know about.
+A knowledgeable, experienced team will have tools and ideas to help that newer teachers/staff may not know about.

 4. Understand your child’s limitations…